NTNUI/swimming-website-old/README.md

 | `/var/log/mysql/sql_error.log`     | Seems like it contains query log                                       |
 > Log files are defined in `docker/mariadb/my.cfg`.
 This config should be updated so that log file names correspond with the actual content.

+## Logging into mariadb as root
+You usually don't need mariadb's root account since `svommer_web` has all access.
+If you however need to log in as root you need to get the root password.
+It is randomly generated and you can check the logs to get it. run `docker logs mariadb` and look for line `[Note] [Entrypoint]: GENERATED ROOT PASSWORD:`

 ## How this project is built up
 This project contains three four images:
 - web